 We can also consider what the distribution of occupations within a given supersector looks like.
 Certain occupations account for the majority of employment within a supersector.
-For example, outside Greater Boston nearly 45 percent of employment in the Education & Health Services supersector comes from two occupations: Education, Training & Library Services and Healthcare Practitioners & Technical Services.
+For example, Outside Greater Boston sees nearly 45 percent of its employment in the Education & Health Services supersector coming from two occupations: Education, Training, & Library Services and Healthcare Practitioners & Technical Services.
 Further, the Construction supersector has more than two-thirds of its employment in Construction & Extraction occupations.
-While some occupations account for an overwhelming majority of the employment in a given supersector, others consistently account for a large share of employment in each supersector.
-In fact, the two largest occupational groups, Office & Administrative Support and Management, together account for roughly 20 percent or more of all employment within every supersector (ranging from 18.0 percent in Leisure & Hospitality to 47.7 percent in Financial Activities).
+While some occupations account for an overwhelming majority of the employment in a given supersector, others are consistently a large share of employment in each supersector.
+In fact, the two largest occupational groups, Office & Administrative Support and Management, together account for roughly 20 percent or more of employment within every supersector (ranging from 18.0 percent in Leisure & Hospitality to 47.7 percent of Financial Activities).